senses-smart-mirror/senses-docs/docs/guide/upgrading.md

 ### Version Viewer Widget

 This widget will display the current installed version and shows if there is a new version available.
-If you enabled the option to show a notification it will also show a notification in the notifications widget!
+If you enabled the option to show a notification it will also show a notification in the notifications widget when there is a new version available!
 You can also choose to only display this widget when there is a new version available!